Uniswap/org-v1/src/pages/docs/v2/01-smart-contracts/01-architecture.md

 ## Sending Tokens

-Typically, smart contracts which require tokens in order to perform some functionality call transferFrom on the token contract.
-In contrast, V2 exchanges track previous token balances, and measure amounts sent to the contract by comparing these values against current balances.
-See the <a href='/whitepaper.pdf' target='_blank' rel='noopener noreferrer'>whitepaper</a> for a justification of why this is the case, but the takeaway is that **tokens must be transferred to the exchange before calling any token-requiring method** (the one exception to this is flash swaps, described again in the whitepaper).
+Typically, smart contracts which need tokens to perform some functionality require would-be interactors to first make an approval on the token contract, then call a function that in turn calls transferFrom on the token contract.
+This is _not_ how V2 exchanges accept tokens.
+Instead, exchanges check their pair token balances at the _end_ of every interaction.
+Then, at the beginning of the _next_ interaction, current balances are differenced against the stored values to determine the amount  of tokens that were sent by the current interactor.
+See the <a href='/whitepaper.pdf' target='_blank' rel='noopener noreferrer'>whitepaper</a> for a justification of why this is the case, but the takeaway is that **tokens must be transferred to the exchange before calling any token-requiring method** (the one exception to this rule is <Link to='/docs/v2/technical-considerations/flash-swaps'>Flash Swaps</Link>).

 ## Pricing

 In Uniswap V1, trades are always executed at the "best possible" price, calcuated at execution time.
 Somewhat confusingly, this calculation is actually accomplished with one of two different formulas, depending on whether the trade specifies an exact _input_ or _output_ amount.
-Functionally, the difference between these two functions is usually miniscule, but they double the conceptual complexity.
-Initial attempts to support both functions proved frustrating in V2, and the decision was made to **not provide any pricing functions in the core**.
-Instead, exchanges directly check whether the invariant is satisfied after every trade (accounting for fees).
-This means that rather than relying on a pricing fuction to _also_ enforce the invariant, V2 exchanges can simply and transparently ensure their own safety, a nice separation of concerns.
-One downstream benefit is that V2 exchanges will more naturally supports other flavors of trades which may emerge, (e.g. trading to a specific price at execution time).
+Functionally, the difference between these two functions is fairly miniscule, but the very existence of a difference increases conceptual complexity.
+Initial attempts to support both functions in V2 proved inelegant, and the decision was made to **not provide any pricing functions in the core**.
+Instead, exchanges directly check whether the invariant was satisfied (accounting for fees) after every trade.
+This means that rather than relying on a pricing fuction to _also_ enforce the invariant, V2 exchanges simply and transparently ensure their own safety, a nice separation of concerns.
+One downstream benefit is that V2 exchanges will more naturally support other flavors of trades which may emerge, (e.g. trading to a specific price at execution time).

-A similiar pattern exists for adding liquidity.
+A similar pattern exists for adding liquidity.
 V2 exchanges **do not return tokens added at an incorrect price**.
-As an example, if the ratio of x:y in an exchange is 10:2 (i.e. the price is 5), and someone attempts to naively add liquidity at 5:2 (a price of 2.5), the contract will simply accept all tokens (changing the price to 3.75 and opening up the market to arbitrage), but only issue pool tokens entitling the sender to the amount of assets sent at the proper ratio, in this case 5:1.
-To avoid donating to the next arbitrager, it is imperative to adding liquidity at the current price.
+As an example, if the ratio of x:y in an exchange is 10:2 (i.e. the price is 5), and someone naively adds liquidity at 5:2 (a price of 2.5), the contract will simply accept all tokens (changing the price to 3.75 and opening up the market to arbitrage), but only issue pool tokens entitling the sender to the amount of assets sent at the proper ratio, in this case 5:1.
+To avoid donating to arbitrageurs, it is imperative to add liquidity at the current price.

 So, in Uniswap V2, trades and liquidity provisions must be priced in the periphery.
-The good news is that the helper provides a variety of functions designed to make this quite simple, and the router does this by default.
+The good news is that the library provides a variety of functions designed to make this quite simple, and the router does this by default.

 ## Oracles